 The only way to understand the endocannabinoid system is to understand the process of homeostasis.
 This process in your body tries to keep your body stable and in an optimized state.
 This does it no matter what is happening around you.
 It is your body trying to keep everything in it in its proper place.
 It essentially works as the gauges in a car or plane but for the body.

 Your body will ask the consistent questions like is the heart is beating to fast or do you need rest or not?
 When something is out of the range of the body that it considers, the ECS is then activated to help with balancing it out or any other thing that may be out of the equation.
 Take for example if you are feeling hot, the ECS is trying to cool you down until your temperatures decrease till it is balanced out in the normal range.

 Everything that the ECS does, does it through the cannabinoid receptors it possesses in selected tissues.
 These receptors can be divided into two categories called CB1 and CB2 respectively.
 Both of these have different locations in the body.
 CB1 is found to be in the central nervous system (where the brain and the nerves of the spinal cord lay).
 CB2 is found to be in the peripheral nervous system, for example, the digestive system and the immune system.
 They are used to handle various activities like mood, appetite and digestion through the regulation of different chemicals and hormones throughout the body.
 And this is how the ECS keeps the body in balance and in a precise check when something is not stable.
 Once the cannabinoids have completed their job, they start to break away until they are finally finished.
 This way the balance is not broken.

 The Bliss Compound

-It is sometimes also named Bliss compound, because as it acts as mood enhancer.
+It is sometimes also named Bliss compound, because as it acts as a mood enhancer.
 Although it doesn’t have the same structure as THC it acts in the very same way.
-Anandamide plays important role in sleeping and feeding regulation, motivation and pleasure sensation.
+Anandamide plays an important role in sleeping and feeding regulation, motivation and pleasure sensation.